 PAY & BENEFITS: Salary range begins at $42,502.01 annually.
 Excellent benefits including health & dental insurance with pre-tax premiums, and a retirement plan (KPERS).
 Group life, disability coverage and accidental death benefits are also provided.
 Other optional benefits available at employee’s expense include vision, life and cancer insurance and a deferred compensation plan.

 HOW TO APPLY: A completed and signed job application is required for consideration for each position.
 Application forms are available online at www.tscpl.org, or in the Library at the Customer Service Desk or in Human Resources.
-Application closing date is May 29, 2018.
+This position is being reposted.
+Previous applicants do not need to reapply.
+Application closing date is June 24, 2018.

 Mail completed and signed job application materials to: